camille-hdl/website/content/blog/code-unrelated-advice-development-efficiency/index.md

 ![Feature development workflow](code-loop.svg "Feature development workflow")

-Optimizing this would mean to reach step « 4.
+In order to reach step « 4.
 Done » faster without sacrificing quality at step « 3.
-Good enough? ».

-To achieve this, I have a few options:
+Good enough? », I have a few options:

 1. get better at coding,
 2. get better at the rest,